blakeblackshear/frigate/docs/docs/configuration/genai.md

 Prompts can also be overriden at the camera level to provide a more detailed prompt to the model about your specific camera, if you desire.
 By default, descriptions will be generated for all tracked objects and all zones.
 But you can also optionally specify `objects` and `required_zones` to only generate descriptions for certain tracked objects or zones.

 Optionally, you can generate the description using a snapshot (if enabled) by setting `use_snapshot` to `True`.
-By default, this is set to `False`, which sends the thumbnails collected over the object's lifetime to the model.
-Using a snapshot provides the AI with a higher-resolution image (typically downscaled by the AI itself), but the trade-off is that only a single image is used, which might limit the model's ability to determine object movement or direction.
+By default, this is set to `False`, which sends the uncompressed images from the `detect` stream collected over the object's lifetime to the model.
+Once the object lifecycle ends, only a single compressed and cropped thumbnail is saved with the tracked object.
+Using a snapshot might be useful when you want to _regenerate_ a tracked object's description as it will provide the AI with a higher-quality image (typically downscaled by the AI itself) than the cropped/compressed thumbnail.
+Using a snapshot otherwise has a trade-off in that only a single image is sent to your provider, which will limit the model's ability to determine object movement or direction.

 ```yaml
 cameras: